Florida ex-governor runs for his old job after switching parties

 Crist, who served as governor from 2007 to 2011, portrayed Scott in his speech as an out-of-touch elitist and emphasized his own record on education, the environment and voting rights.

-“Under this administration, big business, big lobbies and big contributors are the winners,” Crist said.
+“Under this administration, big business, big lobbies and big contributers are the winners,” Crist said.

 Crist pledged that if elected he would work for several initiatives including giving education incentives to graduate students in the medical, science and engineering fields if they stay in Florida after graduation.
 He also vowed to boost state investment in roads, bridges and ports.